django-json-api/django-rest-framework-json-api/docs/CONTRIBUTING.md

 ### Clone

-To start developing on Django REST Framework JSON API you need to first clone the repository:
+To start developing on Django REST Framework JSON:API you need to first clone the repository:

     git clone https://github.com/django-json-api/django-rest-framework-json-api.git